 Mike Eyres graduated from SPCNM in 2016 and currently works part-time in clinical practice as a Medical Herbalist.
-He has been a Technical Consultant in the New Zealand food and Dietary supplements industries for the past 8 years.

 Elizabeth is a medical herbalist and naturopath based in Pūkorokoro, practising in Thames and Auckland.